Accenture/openathon-2019-react/labs/lab-04/README.md

     }
     ```

-**Refactoring** in React is a common proccess to maintain a clean code
+**Refactoring** in React is a common process to maintain a clean code
 and improve the quality of your project, identifying reusable pieces
 of components and changing the design without modifying the end result
 of the application and how it is working.